felipe-monteiro16/payment-control-a-fabrica/README.md

 ```
 ### File `.env`

-In the project root, create an `.env` file to store the Splitwise API keys, you can get these keys from the project administrators.
+In the project root, create an `.env` file to store the Splitwise and Mercado Pago API keys, you can get these keys from the project administrators.

-The `.env` file have to contain this following environment variables.
+The `.env` file have to contain these following Splitwise environment variables.

 ```
 CONSUMER_KEY=consumer_key_here